Price elasticity – the key to optimal prices

 Understanding your product’s price elasticity of demand is the key to set optimal prices.
 Managers need to understand how customers react towards a change of prices to tap the full potential of pricing.

-Based on price elasticities you can…
+Based on it you can…

 - …identify products that are important to your customers and thus are crucial to build your price image.